petrzivny/symfony-react-skeleton/README.md

 2. git installed

 #### Recommended prerequisites
 1. Crete global `.gitignore` file in a parent directory for your project and add `.idea` line in it.
-This directory created by PhpStorm in every project should not be versioned but should not be included in project's scope .gitignore file either (💽 best-practice).
+This directory created by PhpStorm in every project should not be versioned but should not be included in project's scope .gitignore file either (_best-practice_ 👍).